ahabra/webitem/README.md

 with CSS outside the component.

-If you need to use a common CSS file within the component, a possible solution is to use the `<link>` tag in the component's html, for exmaple, add the next line at the top of your component's html:
+If you need to use a common CSS file within the component, a possible solution is to use the `<link>` tagDef in the component's html, for exmaple, add the next line at the top of your component's html:

 ```html
 <link rel="stylesheet" href="css/common.css">